Internal Law of Maitriyana Buddhist Community

-Article 4 – MBU is registered as Institutional Member of ATALM Association of Tribal Archives, Libraries, and Museums.
+Article 4 – Maitriyana Buddhist Community is registered as Institutional Member of ATALM Association of Tribal Archives, Libraries, and Museums.

-Article 8 – MBU is founding member of International Buddhist Ethics Committee & Buddhist Tribunal on Human Rights.
+Article 7 – Maitriyana Buddhist Community has a judicial power leaded by International Buddhist Ethics Committee & Buddhist Tribunal on Human Rights.

 FACULTIES, DEPARTMENTS AND TRAINING

-Article 10 – Within MBU the similar or related knowledges are grouped into Faculties and Departments which are units of teaching of professional careers.
-Although these Faculties and Departments depend directly from the Rector of the University, they can be linked with other institutes.
+Article 9 – Within Maitriyana Buddhist Community the similar or related knowledges are grouped into Faculties and Departments which are units of teaching of professional careers.
+Although these Faculties and Departments depend directly from the Spiritual Leader of the Community, they can be linked with other institutes.

-Article 12 – The theoretical or practical teaching transmitted at MBU is taught, directed or supervised by the highest hierarchical staff: The Rector and Vice rector.
+Article 11 – The theoretical or practical teaching transmitted at Maitriyana Buddhist Community is taught, directed or supervised by the highest hierarchical staff: The Rector and Vice rector.
 The teaching is completely dialectical and personalized, encouraging the frequent contact between student and professor in order to develop in the mind the aptitudes of observation, analysis, reasoning, concentration, Mindfulness and peak knowledge (Satori).
 But it is also stimulated in students the ability to learn by themselves, having curiosity, openness, humility, initiative, responsibility and a critical spirit.

-Article 13 – MBU provides the apprentices the access to artistic and spiritual self-realization, even in the Faculties and Departments oriented towards complex and technical disciplines.
+Article 12 – Maitriyana Buddhist Community provides the apprentices the access to artistic and spiritual self-realization, even in the Faculties and Departments oriented towards complex and technical disciplines.
 This implies a complete dedication for providing ethical and cultural advanced training, strengthening the integrative development of subjectivity.

-Article 14 – Along with the dialectic methodology, the Research Papers are the primary method of evaluation of all the Faculties and Departments of MBU, so that the assignment of arduous processes of exploration and the inquiry in knowledge are a normal and inherent activity that every student experiences, striving for increasing the difficulty of the research in so far as the student disposes of the appropriate resources.
+Article 13 – Along with the dialectic methodology, the Research Papers are the primary method of evaluation of all the Faculties and Departments of Maitriyana Buddhist Community, so that the assignment of arduous processes of exploration and the inquiry in knowledge are a normal and inherent activity that every student experiences, striving for increasing the difficulty of the research in so far as the student disposes of the appropriate resources.

-Article 15 – MBU is a School or centre of studies but it is also a laboratory of thought devoted to the task of forming cutting-edge researchers specialized in complex and radical knowledges.
+Article 14 – Maitriyana Buddhist Community has a School that it is also a laboratory of thought devoted to the task of forming cutting-edge researchers specialized in complex and radical knowledges.

-Article 17 – MBU is an International, Transcultural and Non-Governmental School.
+Article 16 – Maitriyana Buddhist Community has an International, Transcultural and Non-Governmental School.
 However, it tries to have a spiritual collaboration and support from individuals and institutions for the development of research and teaching, always reserving the right to choose the orientation and spiritual direction of the studies.

-Article 21 – They will be recognized previous knowledges coming from both academic qualifications granted by other colleges and research centres, as well as derived from non-formal spiritual transmission processes.
+Article 20 – They will be recognized previous knowledges coming from both academic qualifications granted by other colleges and research centers, as well as derived from non-formal spiritual transmission processes.

 Article 23 – There is the possibility of accepting free apprentices who have no dialectics with the professor nor perform related research papers.
 For these special types of students, the School will determine special revalidation and evaluation tests.

-Article 24 – MBU does not only organize degree careers but also postgraduate courses, by training professionals in specialties valuable for the good of society.
+Article 24 – Maitriyana Buddhist Community does not only organize degree careers but also postgraduate courses, by training professionals in specialties valuable for the good of society.

-Article 25 – MBU encourages the vocation of learning, perfecting and research in their students by establishing plans so that the graduate incorporates a teaching that offers both conditions of self-realization mind and possibilities of transforming the world.
+Article 25 – Maitriyana Buddhist Community encourages the vocation of learning, perfecting and research in their students by establishing plans so that the graduate incorporates a teaching that offers both conditions of self-realization mind and possibilities of transforming the world.

-Article 26 – MBU offers its students and associate members the opportunity of working at School, thus developing the most of their aptitudes.
+Article 26 – Maitriyana Buddhist Community offers its students and associate members the opportunity of working at School, thus developing the most of their aptitudes.

-Article 27 – MBU requires that students and apprentices refrain from inappropriate behavior, such as violence, theft, sexual abuse, lying and drug addiction.
+Article 27 – Maitriyana Buddhist Community requires that students and apprentices refrain from inappropriate behavior, such as violence, theft, sexual abuse, lying and drug addiction.
 These are the basic rules of conduct of the school.

-Article 28 – MBU requires that students and apprentices commit themselves to a life of righteousness in understanding, thought, speech, conduct, livelihood, effort, attention and concentration.
+Article 28 – Maitriyana Buddhist Community requires that students and apprentices commit themselves to a life of righteousness in understanding, thought, speech, conduct, livelihood, effort, attention and concentration.
 This righteousness is essential in learning.

-Article 29 – Since MBU is an International Tribal Spiritual School, its Masters and Students must follow the teachings of the 7 grandfathers of the Anishinaabe Nation, which are Humility (Dbaadendiziwin), Courage (Aakwa’ode’ewin), Honesty (Gwekwaadziwin), Wisdom (Nbwaakaawin), Truth (Debwewin), Respect (Mnaadendimowin) and Love (Zaagidwin).
+Article 29 – Since Maitriyana Buddhist Community is an International Tribal Spiritual Community, its Masters and Students must follow the teachings of the 7 grandfathers of the Anishinaabe Nation, which are Humility (Dbaadendiziwin), Courage (Aakwa’ode’ewin), Honesty (Gwekwaadziwin), Wisdom (Nbwaakaawin), Truth (Debwewin), Respect (Mnaadendimowin) and Love (Zaagidwin).

 Article 30 – Students may not be allowed to enter to the School, or may be expelled, if they exhibit perverse or psychotic behavior during the course, especially when such students disrespect to the teachers and the School.

-Article 31 – Students should resolve the conflicts with MBU by means of the International Buddhist Ethics Committee.
+Article 31 – Students should resolve the conflicts with Maitriyana Buddhist Community by means of the International Buddhist Ethics Committee.

 PROFESSORS AND MASTERS

-Article 33 – At MBU the educational staff, whether they are tenured masters or assistant professors, they do not charge any remuneration for their services.
+Article 33 – At Maitriyana Buddhist Community the educational staff, whether they are tenured masters or assistant professors, they do not charge any remuneration for their services.

 Article 34 – They can be invited as assistant professors for the dictation of introductory courses or conferences certain tutors coming from any country in the world who demonstrate an outstanding ability in academic activity and are dedicated to special researches.

-Article 35 – Tenured masters constitute the core of teaching and research within MBU, participating simultaneously in the direction of the School because they bear the primary responsibility for compliance with the Purpose (Dharma) of MBU.
+Article 35 – Tenured masters constitute the core of teaching and research within Maitriyana Buddhist Community, participating simultaneously in the direction of the School because they bear the primary responsibility for compliance with the Purpose (Dharma) of Maitriyana Buddhist Community.
 Therefore, tenured masters may be appointed only by the Rector or by a majority of the Directing Council of the School by impartially choosing fully trained applicants who are empty of any ideological discrimination or nationalist favouritism.
 In this sense, the ethical integrity, social righteousness and compassionate wisdom (karuna-prajna) are the fundamental conditions for admitting tenured masters, establishing at all times that the absence of such features will never be able to be compensated with intellectual or academic merits.

-Article 36 – Any member of the Steering Committee of MBU can take the initiative to postulate a tenured master or assistant professor but the approval of such application will always rest with the Rector or the majority of the Directing Council.
+Article 36 – Any member of the Steering Committee of Maitriyana Buddhist Community can take the initiative to postulate a tenured master or assistant professor but the approval of such application will always rest with the Rector or the majority of the Directing Council.